reconsideration request

 What if my reconsideration request is rejected?

-If a reconsideration request gets rejected, it means Google finds that the issues have not been fixed adequately.
-In such cases, continue with your efforts to correct the problems and be prepared to submit a new, more comprehensive reconsideration request.
+If your reconsideration request is rejected, it means the issues have not been fully resolved.
+Continue fixing the problems and submit a new, more comprehensive request.

 How many times can I submit a reconsideration request?

-There is no specific limit on the number of reconsideration requests one can file.
-However, it is recommended to ensure that all issues are fixed appropriately before submitting each request to avoid repetitive rejections.
+There is no specific limit on the number of reconsideration requests you can submit.
+Ensure you address all issues before reapplying to improve your chances of approval.